UPDATE July 2024

 Current Issues features manuscripts and position papers that detail contemporary issues affecting schools and school counselors.
 Authors are invited to explore topics such as charter schools, special education, funding issues, and social issues faced by children and adolescents.

 JSC is a national, peer-reviewed journal.
-We strive to publish high quality, progressive articles that are pertinent and rigorously reviewed.
-We invite the application of new review board members and encourage students, counselors, and counselor educators to submit manuscripts.
-The acceptance rate for JSC was 35% during the 2012-17 academic years.
+We strive to publish high quality articles that are pertinent and elevate school counseling.
+In 2024 the journal transitioned to a once per year special edition journal.
 As an online journal, submission and review of manuscripts are handled electronically.

 In today’s world, replete with ever changing political, social, and economic conditions, it is important to remain informed and active.
-This journal serves as a forum for discussion and exchange of ideas and practices that will best serve the children in our nation’s schools.
+This journal serves as a forum for discussion and exchange of ideas and practices that elevate school counseling.